Fire Prevention & Education

 Fire Prevention Division

 The Prevention Division provides Community Risk Reduction (CRR) through fire and life safety plan review, fire code business inspection, fire investigations, and public education.
-This division is supported by two-IFSAC certified Public Fire and Life Safety Educators, and a CRR work group for public education.
+This division is supported by four-IFSAC certified Public Fire and Life Safety Educators, and a CRR work group for public education.

 Request for Fire Department education opportunities: